simone97212/me/README.md

 **About Me**

-I'm Simone Biondi and I am a Penetration Tester at Accenture and Security Researcher / Etichal Haker.
+I'm Simone Biondi and I am a Penetration Tester at Accenture and Security Researcher / Etichal Hacker.
 You can find me on Linkedin[https://www.linkedin.com/in/simone-biondi-932683b7/]

 **Education**